mcandre/tinyrick/DEVELOPMENT.md

 # OVERVIEW

 tinyrick's own compilation process is compatible with standard `cargo`.
-We wrap some common workflows with `build.sh` tasks for convenience.
+We wrap some common workflows with `build` tasks for convenience.

 # BUILDTIME REQUIREMENTS